 4. Wired keyboard

-- USB (Universal Serial Bus) – Most common way of connecting wired keyboards today.
+- USB (Universal Serial Bus) – The most common way of connecting wired keyboards today.
 Because of low requirements regarding data transfer and power, it rarely demands more than USB 2.0 ports on PCs or USB-C on thinner/low-powered devices such as smartphones, tablets, or laptops.

 5. Wireless keyboard